Open Source · AGPL v3 · Community Project

 Legislative — High-risk AI systems declared in employment sector2024

-⚠ WARNING: Your AI system operates in a context where two population groups face elevated discrimination in employment.
+⚠ Context flag: this system operates where two population groups face elevated discrimination in employment (real FRA data, groups anonymised).
 EU AI Act Art.
-9 requires documented risk mitigation.
-Consider enhanced bias testing for affected populations.
+9 requires documented risk mitigation — a context worth enhanced bias testing.
+A prompt for review, not a compliance finding.

 💼